kaseypocius/k.AKWF/README.md

 <h2> mc </h2>

 A basic multichannel version, with an extra argument for channel count.
 Another inlet and slider are added, which take 2 floats between 0 & 1, which allows you to control the phase offset between channels.

+<h2> chorus </h2>

+Inspired by the CNMAT external, this is a basic chorus with the cycle~ replaced with a wavetable oscillator.
+Takes 3 arguments, a float for feeback, an int for the wavetable number and a float for the ratio of chrous delay lengths.